terralang/terra/release/share/terra/README.md

     $ ./terra tests/hello.t
     hello, world

-Terra can also be used as a library from C by linking against `libterra.a` (windows:  `terra.dll`).
+Terra can also be used as a library from C by linking against `libterra_s.a` (windows:  `terra.dll`).
 The interface is very similar that of the [Lua interpreter](http://queue.acm.org/detail.cfm?id=1983083).
 A simple example initializes Terra and then runs code from the file specified in each argument:

     //simple.cpp